-Currently one Chief Officer receives an Essential Car User allowance.
+There are currently no Chief Officers in receipt of an Essential Car User allowance.
+However, with a new Car Allowances Policy due to be implemented in July 2017, it is anticipated there will be one Chief Officer in receipt of an Essential Car User allowance.
 This policy is for those employees that meet the requirements as set out in our Car Allowances Policy.

 The Executive Director who is the Council's Returning Officer receives an Election Allowance.
 This allowance is set by central government.
 It varies each year depending on the number and type of elections in the year.
-A portion of this allowance has been shared with the Monitoring Officer, who is the deputy Returning Officer, in 2015/16.
+The Monitoring Officer, who is the deputy Returning Officer, also receives recompense for any work he carries out on the running of an election.